Cybersecurity technology industry leader PROW announces expansion plans across Africa

 PHOTO

-Dubai, United Arab Emirates: PROW, the Dubai-based leader in cutting-edge cybersecurity solutions has announced plans to boost its expansion across Africa in a key search for strategic partners and collaborators.
+Dubai, United Arab Emirates, October 15th, 2024: PROW, the Dubai-based leader in cutting-edge cybersecurity solutions has announced plans to boost its expansion across Africa in a key search for strategic partners and collaborators.

 Building on its existing presence across the Middle East, GCC and Southeast Asia, the plan to expand PROW’s business across Africa comes at a time of rapid growth for the company as demand for its technology solutions has accelerated in the last few months.